rohangilbile123/Zomato_Project/README.md

 # Zomato_Project

-This is the project done under my training and internship program by ShapeAI
+This is the project done under my training and internship program at ShapeAI